by Simon Winchester

 My Problems With This Narrator

-Let’s get this out of the way right away.
-Simon Winchester comes across to me as a misogynist with a “thing” for Asian women.
-His habit of thrusting his arm down the blouses of Korean women was distasteful.
-I also didn’t believe that he turned all the prostitutes away who made advances to him.
-His narration reminded me uncomfortably, at times, of the expats I knew in Tokyo who had landed in Japan because the women of their own cultures had rejected them …usually for a total lack of social skills and sometimes personal hygiene.
+Let’s get this out of the way right now.
+Simon Winchester comes across to me as a misogynist with a fetish for Asian women.
+His habit of thrusting his arm down the blouses of Korean women he has just met is distasteful.
+I also didn’t believe that he turned all the prostitutes away who made advances to him, or that he was so attractive to them.
+His narration reminded me uncomfortably, at times, of the expats I knew in Tokyo, many of whom had landed in Japan because no woman back home would look at them.
+Some of my coworkers had an appalling lack of personal hygiene; a few had very bad manners.
+One had sexual proclivities that were disturbing.
+Another one claimed he was never going back to California because he had a felony warrant out for his arrest.
+(How did he get out of the U.S., one wonders?)

 Korea: A Walk Through the Land of Miracles